Religious Education (Ph.D.)

 A student’s dissertation proposal must receive formal approval before the student undertakes the writing of her or her dissertation.
 Formal approval comes after an oral hearing of the proposal before the student’s doctoral dissertation committee.

 Scheduling Proposal Hearings

-A student’s dissertation committee must be approved by the Religious Education area and dean before her or his dissertation proposal hearing can be scheduled.
+A student’s dissertation committee must be approved by the religious education area and dean before the student's dissertation proposal hearing can be scheduled.

 Students’ proposal hearings can be scheduled no earlier than their final semester of coursework.